Maithil Karna Kayastha: History

-The Maithil Karna Kayastha of present-day North Bihar and Terai region in Nepal are of Kashtriya varna, after a decision ruled by Patna High Court in 1927.
+The Maithil Karna Kayastha of present-day North Bihar and Terai region in Nepal claims Kashtriya varna status, after a decision ruled by Patna High Court in 1927.
 According to the Hindu texts and traditions, they are descended from a Hindu god, Chitragupta, who is responsible for writing down human deeds.
 The early written record shows that they came from South India along with Karnat king, Nanyadeva (r.
 1097 to 1147 CE) to Simraungadh.

-During the reign of Karnat king, Gangadeva, the Maithil Kayastha were spreaded into different rural settlements of Mithila, present day Darbhanga and Madhubani.
+During the reign of Karnat king, Gangadeva, the Maithil Kayastha were spread into different rural settlements of Mithila, present day Darbhanga and Madhubani.
 The last king of the Karnata dynasty was Harisimhadeva, who introduced the Panji system in 1327 CE amongst Maithil Brahmin and Karna Kayastha to maintain the genealogical records.
 The Kayastha were served as Tehsildar, Patwari, Amin, and Dewan during the British Raj, and Raj Darbhanga time period.

 In the Modern era, the Maithil Kayastha were among the most literate, urbanized, and mobile caste of Bihar and Nepal.
 They played a leading role in the separation of Bihar from Bengal presidency, actively participated in Champaran Satyagraha and controlled the leadership of the Bihar Congress in the pre-independent era.